-Resources › For Students and Parents What All of Those Correction Marks Mean on Your Paper Share Flipboard Email Print Dmitry Volkov/Getty Images For Students and Parents Homework Help Homework Tips Learning Styles & Skills Study Methods Time Management Private School Test Prep College Admissions College Life Graduate School Business School Law School Distance Learning View More By Grace Fleming Education Expert M.Ed., Education Administration, University of Georgia B.A., History, Armstrong State University Grace Fleming, M.Ed., is a senior academic advisor at Georgia Southern University, where she helps students improve their academic performance and develop good study skills. our editorial process Grace Fleming Updated June 25, 2020 Confused about the teacher's squiggly marks on your paper?
+Resources › For Students and Parents Proofreaders' and Teachers' Correction Marks Share Flipboard Email Print Dmitry Volkov/Getty Images For Students and Parents Homework Help Homework Tips Learning Styles & Skills Study Methods Time Management Private School Test Prep College Admissions College Life Graduate School Business School Law School Distance Learning View More By Grace Fleming Education Expert M.Ed., Education Administration, University of Georgia B.A., History, Armstrong State University Grace Fleming, M.Ed., is a senior academic advisor at Georgia Southern University, where she helps students improve their academic performance and develop good study skills. our editorial process Grace Fleming Updated June 25, 2020 Confused about the teacher's squiggly marks on your paper?
 This list of correction marks includes the most common proofreader marks you'll see on your paper drafts.
-Be sure to make these corrections before turning in your final draft!
-01 of 12 Spelling Grace Fleming This "sp" on your paper means there is a spelling error.
-Check your spelling, and don't forget about those commonly confused words!
+Be sure to make these corrections before turning in your final draft.
+01 of 12 Spelling Grace Fleming The "sp" on your paper means there is a spelling error.
+Check your spelling, and don't forget about commonly confused words.
 These are words like effect and affect that your spell check won't catch.
 02 of 12 Capitalization Grace Fleming If you see this notation on your paper, you have a capitalization error.
 Check to see if you have put the first letter of a proper noun in lower case.
-It's a good idea to read over these capitalization rules if you see this mark often.
-03 of 12 Awkward Phrase Grace Fleming The "awk" indicates a passage that just seems clunky and awkward.
-If the teacher marks a passage as awkward, you know that he or she has stumbled over your words during reading and become confused about your meaning.
+It's a good idea to read over a guide to capitalization rules if you see this mark often.
+03 of 12 Awkward Phrase Grace Fleming The "awk" indicates a passage that seems clunky and awkward.
+If the teacher marks a passage as awkward, you know that they stumbled over your words during their review and became confused about your meaning.
 In the next draft of your paper, be sure to rework the phrase for clarity.
-04 of 12 Insert Apostrophe Grace Fleming You will see this mark if you've omitted an apostrophe.
+04 of 12 Insert Apostrophe Grace Fleming You will see this mark if you've omitted a necessary apostrophe.
 This is another mistake that the spell checker won't catch.
-Review the rules for apostrophe use and revise your paper.
-05 of 12 Insert Comma Grace Fleming Comma rules can be quite tricky!
-The teacher will use this mark to indicate that you should insert a comma between two words.
-06 of 12 Paragraph Grace Fleming This mark indicates that you need to begin a new paragraph in a certain location.
+Review the rules for apostrophe use and revise your paper accordingly.
+05 of 12 Insert Comma Grace Fleming The teacher will use this mark to indicate that you should insert a comma between two words.
+Comma rules can be quite tricky, so it's important to review the rules of comma usage before you submit your final draft.
+06 of 12 Begin New Paragraph Grace Fleming This mark indicates that you need to begin a new paragraph in a certain location.
 When you revise your paper, be sure to rework your format so that you begin a new paragraph each time you complete one point or thought and begin a new one.
-07 of 12 No Paragraph Grace Fleming Sometimes we make the mistake of starting a new paragraph before we complete our message or point.
+07 of 12 Remove Paragraph Grace Fleming Sometimes we make the mistake of starting a new paragraph before we complete our message or point.
 Teachers will use this mark to indicate that you should not start a new paragraph at a particular point.
-It might be helpful to read over some tips for using great transition sentences.
+If you are having difficulty with how to divide your paper correctly, it might be helpful to read over some tips for writing effective transition sentences.
 08 of 12 Delete Grace Fleming The "delete" symbol is used to indicate that a character, word, or phrase should be deleted from your text.
 Wordiness is a common problem for writers, but one you can overcome with practice.
 When you omit unnecessary words, you make your writing crisper and more direct.
-09 of 12 Insert a Period Grace Fleming Sometimes we omit a period accidentally, but sometimes we jam sentences together in error.
-Either way, you will see this mark if the teacher wants you to end a sentence and insert a period in a specific point.
+Practice reading your paper over a few times before you submit to see if you can make your point more effectively with fewer words.
+09 of 12 Insert a Period Grace Fleming Sometimes we omit a period accidentally, but other times we jam sentences together in error.
+Either way, you will see this mark if the teacher wants you to end a sentence and insert a period at a specific point.
 10 of 12 Insert Quotation Marks Grace Fleming If you forget to enclose a title or a quote within quotation marks, your teacher will use this symbol to mark the omission.
+There are specific guidelines regarding quotation mark usage, and it's helpful to review these from time to time to ensure that you are using quotation marks correctly.
 11 of 12 Transpose Grace Fleming To transpose means to switch around.
-It's really easy to type ie when we mean "ei" — or make some similar error when typing.
+It's really easy to type ei when we mean "ie" — or make some similar error when typing.
 This squiggly mark means you need to switch around some letters or words.
-12 of 12 Move Right Grace Fleming Spacing errors can occur when formatting a bibliography.
-If you see a mark like this one, it indicates you should move your text to the left or right.
+12 of 12 Move Right (or Left) Grace Fleming Spacing errors can occur when formatting a bibliography or indenting text.
+If you see a mark like this one, it indicates you should move your text to the right.
+A bracket open to the right indicates that you should move your text to the left.
 Seeing Lots of Red Marks?
-It's easy for students to feel disappointed and deflated when their first draft comes back to them all marked up with proofreading marks.
-This is unfortunate!
-A large number of correction marks on a paper is not necessarily a bad thing.
-Sometimes, the teacher is so enthusiastic about the great work she's reading that she wants to make it perfect!
-Don't let lots of marks on a first draft get you down.
-It's the final draft that matters.
+It's easy for students to feel disappointed and deflated when their first draft comes back all marked up with proofreading marks.
+However, a large number of correction marks on a paper is not necessarily a bad thing.
+Sometimes, the teacher is so enthusiastic about the great work they're reading that they wants to help the student make it perfect.
+Don't let proofreading marks on a first draft get you down.
+After all, it's the final draft that matters.